avelino/awesome-go/README.md

 * [An Introduction to Programming in Go](http://www.golang-book.com/)
 * [Build Web Application with Golang](https://www.gitbook.com/book/astaxie/build-web-application-with-golang/details)
 * [Building Web Apps With Go](https://www.gitbook.com/book/codegangsta/building-web-apps-with-go/details)
+* [For the Love of Go](https://bitfieldconsulting.com/books) - A series of introductory books for Go beginners.
 * [Go 101](https://go101.org) - A book focusing on Go syntax/semantics and all kinds of details.
 * [Go Bootcamp](http://golangbootcamp.com)
 * [Go Succinctly](https://github.com/thedevsir/gosuccinctly) - in Persian.